About

 COMPANY DIRECTOR AND PHILANTHROPIST

-Peter Jopling is a Melbourne based King’s Counsel.
-Peter is the Chairman of the Ian Potter Museum of Art and Chair of the Sir Robert Menzies Memorial Foundation Ltd. Peter has been Deputy Chair of the Australian Centre for Contemporary Art, a Director of the McClelland Sculpture Park and Gallery and Director of the National Gallery of Australia Foundation.
-Peter is a Patron of the Australian World Orchestra.
-Peter is a member of the Victorian College of the Arts Foundation and the Melbourne University Humanities Foundation.
-Peter has also held board directorships of science and business school boards as well as various legal governing boards.
+Peter Jopling is a Melbourne-based King’s Counsel.
+Peter is the Chairman of the Ian Potter Museum of Art, Chair of the Sir Robert Menzies Memorial Foundation Ltd, Chair of Lucy Guerin Inc and Chair of the Melbourne University Humanities Foundation.
+Peter has been Deputy Chair of the Australian Centre for Contemporary Art, a Director of the McClelland Sculpture Park and Gallery, and Director of the National Gallery of Australia Foundation.
+Peter was a Patron of the Australian World Orchestra as well as a member of the Victorian College of the Arts Foundation and is a Director of Pinchgut Opera, Lux Australis and the Victorian Art Centre Foundation.
+Peter has also held directorships of science and business school boards as well as various legal governing boards.
 In 2014 Peter was made a Member of the General Division of the Order of Australia for significant service to the law in Victoria and to the community.

 MICHAELA WEBB